Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #6: Salmon Poke Bowl With Mango, Avocado & Pomegranate

-My cousin made me one of these last summer and I literally stood over the bowl for a solid minute just staring at it before eating.
-The colors, the textures — it just hits different.
+My cousin made me this last summer, and I literally stood over the bowl for a minute just staring at it before eating.
+Something about the colors and textures just got me.

 Prep Time: 20 minutes | Cooking Time: 15 minutes | Serving Size: 2 bowls